groundwaterdrinking-water

 Ohio PFAS Action Plan Levels (Current)

 Ohio’s PFAS Action Plan, originally released in December 2019 under Governor DeWine’s executive order, established action levels for PFAS in drinking water.
 These are guidance values - not enforceable regulatory standards - used to trigger response protocols when detected in public water systems.
-Ohio has updated its Action Plan guidance to align with the 2024 federal MCLs for PFOA, PFOS, PFHxS, PFNA, and GenX.
+Under Action Plan 2.0, Ohio updated its Action Levels to match the 2024 federal MCLs for all six compounds.

-The original 2019 Action Plan used 70 ppt combined for PFOA and PFOS (based on the U.S. EPA 2016 Health Advisory Level).
-If you encounter a reference to a “70 ppt” PFAS standard in Ohio legacy documents, it refers to those original 2019 action levels and is no longer current.
+The original Action Plan (1.0) used 70 ppt combined for PFOA and PFOS, based on the U.S. EPA 2016 Health Advisory Level, plus 700 ppt GenX, 140,000 ppt PFBS, 140 ppt PFHxS, and 21 ppt PFNA.
+If you encounter a reference to a “70 ppt” PFAS standard in Ohio legacy documents, it refers to those original action levels and is no longer current.

 Practical Guidance for Site Assessment Work